KenjiLoo/score_app/README.md

 1. Beautified the front end to display the scores nicely
 2. Added a 'Get Scores (JSON)' button to view the scores in the JSON format using the `get_score` API
 3. Added an 'Admin' button to allow easy access to the admin page.

+### Here's a reflection of how I'd do things differently
+1. I'd create the app in a docker container.
+2. I'd make the app with a virtual environment.
+3. Plan my steps thoroughly with diligent research before starting, as there were some roadblocks that I hit and   had to make a big turnaround to solve things.
+4. Overall I'm pretty satisfied with my first ever Django app, although it may not be up to par.
+This shows I've got alot more to learn and I'm looking forward.

 PS[^1]
 [^1]: It was initially intended to be a voting app.
 However, this result's app is simpler to build and answers the requirements in a way that is simple and clear.